This article was updated on April 7th, 2023

 2. Side effects of anesthesia

 Most dogs are still groggy when they get home after surgery.
 Be sure to keep your dog quiet and confined so that they cannot injure themself.
 Your vet will instruct you on when you should offer them a small meal.
-They should start feeling better within the next couple days, at which point it may be difficult to keep them quiet.
-Young healthy dogs usually bounce back quicker.
-Read our article: Dog Not Eating After Surgery- What to Do.

 3. Appearance of the incision

 It’s normal for the incision to be a bit swollen or bruised after surgery.
-Intermittent seeping of a small amount of blood within the first 24 hours is also normal, especially in dogs who are more active.
-However, if the swelling doesn’t go down or if you notice discharge, excessive bleeding or bruising, or signs of infection be sure to contact your veterinarian.
+The intermittent seeping of a small amount of blood within the first 24 hours is also normal, especially in dogs who are more active.

 - Bleeding: Excessive bleeding can be a complication of surgery or due to a clotting disorder.
 It is important to contact your vet if the incision is still oozing after 24 hours, if bleeding is excessive, if your dog’s gums appear pale, or if they are lethargic or weak.

 - Swelling: Excessive swelling may be a sign of a suture reaction or a seroma (fluid pocket at the surgery site).
-Large breed mature male dogs often develop scrotal hematomas after a neuter, in which the scrotum swells and fills with blood.
+Large breed, mature male dogs often develop scrotal hematomas after a neuter, in which the scrotum swells and fills with blood.
 In severe cases, another surgery may be needed to address this.
 Icing the area may help reduce swelling if tolerated.

-- Dehiscence: If you are concerned that the incision is opening up contact your vet right away.
+- Dehiscence: If you are concerned that the incision is opening up, contact your vet right away.

 4. Decreased bowel movements